Request a CatalogContact Us

 Yes, CHC offers a four-year high school program that can be made to fit the student, not one in which the student is made to fit the program.
 A course of study designed to 'fit all' often fits none.

-The High School of Your Dreams allows a wide course selection, broad choice of texts and materials reflecting the abilities and 'educational track' of the student from the college-bound to those seeking apprenticeships, and coursework that can be modified for students who struggle with academics but shine in practical skills.
+High School of Your Dreams allows a wide course selection, broad choice of texts and materials reflecting the abilities and ‘educational track’ of the student from the college-bound to those seeking apprenticeships, and coursework that can be modified for students who struggle with academics but shine in practical skills.

 High School of Your Dreams is flexible in its presentation, including the option of an experiential, rather than textbook, approach.